turbonomic/kubeturbo/deploy/README.md

 4. Using a deployment type, deploy kubeturbo

 5. Validate that you see Containers and Container Pod entities in the Turbonomic Supply Chain, and collecting data.

+## Deploy with an Operator

+You can leverage an Operator to call the Helm charts to deploy kubeturbo.
+For details go to [kubeturbo-operator](https://github.com/turbonomic/kubeturbo/tree/master/deploy/kubeturbo_operator)

 There's no place like home... go back to the [Turbonomic Overview](https://github.com/turbonomic/kubeturbo/tree/master/README.md).